 Not every city is using the same fan-festival model

 Some hosts are using one large flagship site for most of the tournament.
 Others are using shorter windows, matchday-only plans, or distributed fan hubs.
-So the phrase fan festival does not mean one identical experience in every market.
+So the phrase fan festival does not mean one identical experience in every host city.

 New York New Jersey is the clearest example of a different model.
-That market is now leaning on several official fan hubs instead of one single giant festival site.
-Fans comparing cities should read the World Cup 2026 host city guides before they assume one format fits all.
+That city is now leaning on several official fan hubs instead of one single giant festival site.
+Fans comparing cities should read the World Cup 2026 host cities before they assume one format fits all.

 Which fan festivals look strongest for neutral supporters